tnomoto/nonaligned_simple/README.md

-# Simplification with Out-of-Sync Data
+# Simplification with Non-Aligned Data

 This is a source code that supplements a paper: <br/>
 [**Learning to Simplify with Data Hopelessly Out of Alignment**](https://arxiv.org/2204.00741), published on ArXiv.